Why Do I Feel Responsible for My Parents?

 • separating emotionally

-Because of this, boundaries may feel dangerous or guilt-producing even when they are healthy and necessary.
+As a result, boundaries may feel dangerous or guilt-producing even when they are healthy and necessary.

 The Child Becomes "Too Big"

-In Family Constellations, children who take responsibility for parents are often understood as becoming “too big.”
+In Family Constellations, children who take responsibility for parents are sometimes understood as becoming "too big."
+The child unconsciously moves into a parental position by attempting to carry burdens that belong to the adults.

 The child may lose: